wasin-waeosri/QuickStart.Elektron.EDP-RT/README.md

 ## Overview

 The goal of this Quick Start tutorial is to guide you through initial steps to consume data from Thomson Reuters Elektron Data Platform in the [Amazon Cloud](https://aws.amazon.com/), using the Elektron Websocket API by way of a small sample application written in [Python](https://www.python.org/) programming language.
-This tutorial will teach you to launch an [Amazon AWS EC2](https://aws.amazon.com/ec2/) Instance based on a Thomson Reuters Amazon Machine Image ([AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html)) or to connect to the Elektron Websockets API from your own EC2 instance using provided sample code.
+This tutorial will teach you to launch an [Amazon AWS EC2](https://aws.amazon.com/ec2/) Instance based on a Refinitiv Amazon Machine Image ([AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html)) or to connect to the Elektron Websockets API from your own EC2 instance using provided sample code.

-Once you complete this, further tutorials on using the Elektron Websockets API can be found in the [Elektron WebSocket API page](https://developers.thomsonreuters.com/elektron/websocket-api) of the [Developer Community](https://developers.thomsonreuters.com/).
+Once you complete this, further tutorials on using the Elektron Websockets API can be found in the [Elektron WebSocket API page](https://developers.refinitiv.com/elektron/websocket-api) of the [Developer Community](https://developers.refinitiv.com/).

 ## Connecting to the API from Amazon AWS